openstack/ironic-specs/specs/template.rst

 * Is a corresponding change in the client library and CLI necessary?

+* Is this change discoverable by clients?
+Not all clients will upgrade at the same time, so this change must work with older clients without breaking them.

 Note that the schema should be defined as restrictively as possible.
 Parameters which are required should be marked as such and only under exceptional circumstances should additional parameters which are not defined in the schema